-Your first answer to the question "What is the purpose of vaccination?" may be "to prevent infection" or "to prevent disease".
+Your first response to the question "Why do we vaccinate?" may be "To prevent infection" or "To prevent disease".
 But it's important to remember that challenge studies used to gain approval for currently marketed vaccines often do not demonstrate complete protection against infection, or even against disease, in all vaccinated cattle.
 In other words, for many of the vaccines commonly used, vaccination shortens the course of infection and decreases disease, but it does not completely prevent infection or disease in all vaccinated calves.
-See references 2-4 of this paper as a few examples; many other studies have shown similar findings for a variety of vaccines.
-For endemic infectious agents associated with common disease syndromes like calf diarrhea or respiratory disease, think of vaccines as one of several tools that must be used together to optimally prevent illness and related production losses - and not as something that, acting alone, will always prevent infection or disease.
+See references 1, 2 and 4 of this paper as a few examples; many other studies have shown similar findings for a variety of vaccines.
+For endemic infectious agents associated with common disease syndromes like calf diarrhea or respiratory disease, you should get in the habit of thinking of vaccines as one of several tools that must be used together to optimally prevent illness and related production losses - and not as something that, acting alone, will always prevent infection or disease.
+The response of vaccinated individuals to disease challenge is not that "black and white".
 Vaccine efficacy can also be diminished in animals that are malnourished, already sick, or fighting off other infections - so in practice, there are multiple factors acting together that will determine whether vaccinated cattle get sick or stay healthy.